Right Arrow

 What are the best practices for integrating cameras with BIM 360?

-How does immediate monitoring enhance project management?
+How does real-time analysis enhance project management?

 About the author

-Tomas Rencoret leads the Growth Marketing team at Spot AI, where he helps safety and operations teams apply video AI to cut safety and security incidents as well as boost productivity.
+Tomas Rencoret leads the Growth Marketing team at Spot AI, where he helps safety and operations teams use video AI to cut safety and security incidents as well as boost productivity.

 Tour the dashboard now